-'''

-Signature

-public static int
+public static int getMemoryAreaStackDepth() throws ClassCastException

-getMemoryAreaStackDepth()

-throws ClassCastException

-'''

-Gets the size of the stack of ${\tt MemoryArea}^{50}$ instances to which the current schedulable has access.

-Note, the current memory area (getCurrentMemoryArea()51) is found at memory area stack index of getMemoryAreaStackDepth() - 1.
+Gets the size of the memory area stack of MemoryArea instances to which the current schedulable has access.
+For a realtime thread started with immortal or heap as its explicit initial memory area, the initial size is one.
+The current memory area (getCurrentMemoryArea()) is found at memory area stack index of getMemoryAreaStackDepth() - 1.

-${\tt ClassCastException}$ when the current execution context is not an instance of ${\tt Schedulable}^{52}.$ getOuterMemoryArea(int)
+ClassCastException when the current execution context is not an instance of Schedulable.

-The size of the stack of MemoryArea53 instances.
+The size of the stack of MemoryArea instances.